adityarc19/taxi-detector-with-yolov4/README.md

 I always have wanted an app on my phone wherein I open my camera and pan it out on the streets, and it detects taxis/cabs for me !
 I know its a little silly and probably cab services already do have a system of locating the nearest cabs in your area.
 However, I havent come across a system which could be called a "taxi scanner".
 I feel like it would be really cool to just be able to pull out the camera on my phone and have it detect taxis around me just like a bar code scanner would scan bar codes.
 This is why I thought of making an object detector that would do the same using the current state of the art object detection technology, i.e., YOLOv4.
-In the future, I hope to turn this project into a mobile app like the way I mentioned above.
+In the future, I hope to turn this project into a mobile app the way I mentioned above.

 ## Initial Setup